 U-E uses a 6 day schedule all year.
-I am available at AGM on Days 2 and 4.
+During regular school situations, I am available at AGM on Days 2 and 4.

 Students are expected to practice every day at home, for usually 30 minutes a day.